 If you're in business, you're already offering something that clients appreciate.
 If you're not charging enough, your clients will probably change when you raise your prices.
 Chances are, your new prices truly reflect the value of your existing offering.
 If not, your existing clients can still help you figure out how to make your current offering a premium offer.
 What is it?

 Whatever you decide, ensure that you create offers that you can actually deliver on.
 Account for time and energy requirements, and your ability to stick with it in the long-term.

 Getting clear on Why you charge what you charge strengthens your resolve to walk away from anyone who expects to negotiate price with you.
 Find me on Twitter or LinkedIn (see below) or subscribe to my e-News for more on this topic.
 I trust that you can do this all yourself, but if you need some help with this, Let's chat!
-Plus, explore my consulting options to learn more.
+Plus, explore my strategy services to learn more.